NYUAD-Core-Bioinformatics/MIMI/docs/workflow.rst

     -b BATCH_SIZE, --batch-size BATCH_SIZE
                             Number of compounds to process in each batch (default: 5)

 2. **HMDB Database**: Optimal for human studies

-The `Human Metabolome Database <https://hmdb.ca/>`_ (HMDB) is a freely available electronic database containing detailed information about small molecule metabolites found in the human body.
+  The `Human Metabolome Database (HMDB) <https://hmdb.ca/>`_ is a freely available electronic database containing detailed information about small molecule metabolites found in the human body.
+Advantages:

   - Human-specific metabolites
   - Best for clinical and biomedical research
   - Detailed metabolite annotations

-Description:
+  Usage:
-  This tool extracts data from an XML file downloaded from the `HMDB <https://hmdb.ca/downloads>`_ and converts it to a TSV format that can be used with MIMI.
+    The `mimi_hmdb_extract` tool extracts data from an XML file downloaded from the `HMDB <https://hmdb.ca/downloads>`_ and converts it to an appropriate TSV format for MIMI.
 It can filter metabolites by molecular weight range and validates chemical formulas to ensure compatibility with MIMI's formula parser.

 .. code-block:: text